ehnik/bike-or-metro/COMMENTS.md

 This application allows users to enter weather requirements for their mode of commute.
 According to their preferences, they will be shown whether they should bike or take the metro.

-Please note that the configuration files in this app are from a template.
-The React/Flux code is my own.
+The React/Flux code in this application is my own; the configuration files are inherited from a template.

 Please see below for additional information about the files I created in this directory